StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 how to use pixel-wise label information to perform image-to-image translation with pix2pix and translate high-resolution images with pix2pixHD.

-pix2pix [13] We also compare against pix2pix [13], which is trained on paired data, to see how close we can get to this “upper bound” without using any paired data.
+pix2pix [13] We also compare against pix2pix [13], which is trained on paired data, to see how close we can get to this “upper bound” without using any paired data(horses and zebras standing in identical positions.[94])

 Pix2pix was designed to learn of the connections between paired collections of images, for example, transforming an aerial photo taken by a satellite into a regular map, or a sketch image into a color image, and vice versa.[24]